The WCA Board of Trustees

 Aaron Fenton joined the board of trustees in 2019 nearly five years after his first child came to the school.
 He and his wife Julie have three children whom currently attend WCA.
 Aaron is the Director of North American Health Systems for TeleTracking Technologies, a healthcare logistics company.
 He is also involved in Anchor Church of Avon Lake serving on their elder board since 2015.

 Megan Putnam.
-Board Development Committee
+Board Development and Governance Committee

 Megan and her husband, Jonathan, are native to NEO.
 They have been part of the WCA community since 2015 where their three children are currently enrolled.
 After graduating with a Bachelors in Early Education, Megan spent almost a decade serving on staff with CRU, building student leaders both stateside and abroad.
 Currently, Megan and her husband operate a guest home in Lakewood where International students live with their family to learn English.
 They attend and serve in their local church, Parkside Church Westside.

 Daniel Pierre.
-Policy and Standards Committee
+Board Development and Governance Committee